Checked March 2024

 Years of experience indicate that follicular lymphoma survivors who experience natural regression have a much better long-term outlook.
-Read the What the Members Say page for comments from members who have experienced natural regression as a result of applying our 4P-GRS program.
+Read the What the Members Say page for comments from members who have experienced natural regression as a result of applying our 4PEP program.

 We now see that it IS possible to extend the permanent shrinkage of a single lymphoma node to all nodes.
 This ongoing process over an extended period can lead to eventual resolution of the disorder.

-[Note: Regression and remission are two completely different things.
+[Note: Regression and remission are two different things.
 Remission is a clinical term, referring to a period of time where the lymphoma is “quiescent”, not requiring treatment.

 Note also that natural (spontaneous) regression and the frequent occurrence of so-called “wax and wane” are NOT the same thing.
 Regression is usually permanent in a specific location.]

 No, not at all.
-Knowledge regarding BOTH conventional therapy options and science-based natural strategies provides survivors with the BEST chance for achieving extended, healthy survival out past 20 years without ongoing side-effects.
+Knowledge regarding BOTH conventional therapy options and science-based natural strategies provides survivors with the BEST chance for achieving extended, healthy survival out past 20 years without ongoing side effects.

 It is highly variable, as one would expect, depending on many personal factors that are different from one patient to another.
 It is likely that with a full adoption of the suggestions in Articles 3, 10 and 11 that initial benefits should become apparent after approximately three months.

-13. How did you develop your “Four Pillar” program of natural strategies targeting gene remediation?
+14. How did you develop your Four Pillar program of natural strategies targeting gene remediation?

-As fellow survivors will well understand, it is a shock to learn upon diagnosis that follicular lymphoma is clinically incurable with a median survival time of 10~12 years.
+As fellow survivors will understand, it is a shock to learn upon diagnosis that follicular lymphoma is clinically incurable with a median survival time of 10~12 years.

 Following my diagnosis in 1988, it was apparent that “watch and wait”– just going home waiting for things to get worse — was nothing more than a form of benign neglect.
 Totally unsuitable!
 Opting for aggressive therapy, trying to blow it out, blindly going for a cure that no one had ever achieved would be even worse.